 Some owners of small dogs are tempted to let them have their own way; others may see no point in training a dog (especially a toy dog) that is so naturally affectionate.
 However, the training of a dog is vital.
 Indeed, training your Shih Tzu cross Bichon Frise properly, allows you to remain in control of her behaviour.

 Anti-social habits that dogs adopt if they are allowed to be disobedient can lead to them causing damage to furniture and, worse still, exhibiting aggression.
 Furthermore, a dog that has not been trained in recall commands or has been improperly socialised can herself be in grave danger when out on a walk.

-Fortunately, the Bichon’s love of learning and the Shih Tzu's willing to please her family should make the training of the Shichon considerably easier.
+Fortunately, the Bichon’s love of learning and the Shih Tzu's willingness to please her family should make the training of the Shichon considerably easier.

 Health of the Shichon

-Many purebred dogs are prone to health issues and these are often inherited by the dog that issues forth from the union.
-The majority of illnesses here seen however can assault the bodies of any small dogs, although a Shichon’s parents seem especially prone to cataracts and gum disease:
+As with many small-sized dogs, the Shichon is likely to live to a ripe old age, many having comfortably reached 15 years old!
+However, purebred dogs are prone to health issues and these are often inherited by the dog that issues forth from the union.
+The majority of illnesses seen here can assault the bodies of any small dogs, although a Shichon’s parents are especially prone to cataracts and gum disease:

 - Joint problems of the knees and hips

 Due to the shape of her face (which is often from the Shih parent) she won’t enjoy overly hot weather and may pant excessively after exercise.
 Vigilance is required of a Shichon’s health, especially the health of her eyes and gums.